-You can learn anything these days on on the Internet, but with all the ads and questionable content, you’re never sure what your kids might run across in their quest for knowledge.
+You can learn anything these days on the Internet, but with all the ads and questionable content, you’re never sure what your kids might run across in their quest for knowledge.
 This is where DIY.org comes in!
 This online learning community for kids, with many videos made by kids, covers all the stuff kids are into learning and present it in a safe environment through their website and app.
 And you can try it out 30 days for free!

 *This is a sponsored post, and may contain affiliate links.
 All opinions are my own.